International Standard for Describing Functions (ISDF)¶

 On this page you will find guidance for data entry in AtoM, using the ISDF template for describing functions.

 The ISDF template is based on the guidelines found in the International Standard For Describing Functions (ISDF).
-ISDF is maintained by the International Council on Archives (ICA), and is available at on the ICA website.
+ISDF is maintained by the International Council on Archives (ICA), and is available at:

 Rule: “Specify whether the description is a function or one of its subdivisions.”
 (ISDF 5.1.1) Select the type from the drop-down menu; these values are drawn from the ISDF Function Types taxonomy.